ManuelMaciel/adoptapy-back/README.md

 **Welcome to AdoptaPY API.**

-_AdoptaPY is dedicated to providing dogs and cats with a second chance at finding safe and loving homes._
+_AdoptaPY is a platform dedicated to giving dogs and cats with a second chance to find safe and loving homes._

 ![](https://res.cloudinary.com/adoptapy/image/upload/v1620443346/project-img/undraw_pet_adoption_2qkw_xmv1a6.png)
 ## Installation

 ### Local

-Make sure git and node.js are installed on your computer.
+Make sure that git and node.js are installed on your computer.
 Then you can clone this repository :

 ```bash
 git clone https://github.com/ManuelMaciel/adoptapy-back.git